erikh/cupnp/README.md

 ## systemd Timer

 You can create systemd files to keep this port forward up until you tell it to turn off.
 Should work just fine in `$HOME/.config/systemd/user` if that is desired.
-You will want to create a pair for each port forward.
+You will want to create a pair for each port forward, and be sure to `systemctl start` the timer file, not the service.

 `.timer` file: